Nitemice/MarvelMailer/README.md

    `stdout/stderr`; and `telegram` which uses a user-created bot to send messages to the user through the Telegram Messenger API.
  - `bot_token` is the secret token used by the Telegram bot.
  - `user_id` is the Telegram ID of the user that should be sent notifications.

+ - `subscription_file` is the filename of the JSON file to be used as the subscription file, where subscriptions' statuses are stored.

 Here's an example file: